This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

-Having a content creation strategy can feel overwhelming.
-You wonder if you are doing it right, and if you are new you might not have any idea what a content creation strategy even is.
+You may be so new to creating content that you might not have any idea what a content creation strategy even is.

 I do think you should be somewhat flexible and be willing to adjust when you find a topic that would be really beneficial for your readers.

-But without having a plan set in place you are leaving things up to chance, hoping that your mind will be ready to cooperate and you can have a post ready for your normal posting time.
+Without having a content plan set in place you are leaving everything up to chance, hoping that your mind will be ready to cooperate and you can have a post ready for your normal posting time.

 What Is A Content Creation Strategy?